 Spend a week in the Forbidden Isle doing what you love, Playing Baseball!

-Cuba is a fascinating place to visit - Fascinating for many reasons, primarily that there are no Americans.
+Cuba is a fascinating place to visit – Fascinating for many reasons, primarily that there are no Americans.
 Because of the embargo it’s been forbidden for Americans to travel to Cuba for 4 decades.
 The government does issues legal license to travel to Cuba for certain reasons.
 One of these if for amateur athletic competitions.
 Because of this I’ve been making trips to Cuba since 2002 that have included over a dozen baseball trips.
 This is a rare opportunity for amateur baseball players to visit this beautiful island and meet with the Cuban people.